Law111/YoRPG_LYJ/README.md

 * Random element to attack() so that damage fluctuates.
 * Rename Monster and Protagonist subclasses

+### v4
+* Balance updates

 ## Updates in future
 * Add unique abilities to different protagonist and monster types.